 Sometimes you may need to try more than one antidepressant to find one that is right for you with the least amount of side-effects.
 Once settled on a medication, it is likely that you will need to keep taking them for at least six months and up to 24 months.
 This length of time may increase if you have had several other bouts of depression in the past.

 Once on an antidepressant, it is important that you do not stop taking them suddenly, even if you are feeling better.
 Coming off medication should be a carefully planned process and discussed with your GP or psychiatrist.

-Whilst you may initially have concerns about taking antidepressant medication, it’s important to consider the risks and benefits of medication for you personally, including the impact that depression is currently having on your ability to function from day to day.
+You may initially have concerns about taking antidepressant medication.
+However, it’s important to consider the risks and benefits of medication for you personally.
+This includes considering the impact that depression is currently having on your ability to function from day to day.

 With advice from many and varied medical professionals, I chose to stay on my medication throughout my second pregnancy with my daughter, and remained on them up until a year over her birth.
 This decision was based on the simple equation of benefits outweighing risks.
 I resisted any kinds of social pressures to go off them until I knew, in my heart of hearts, I was well and truly ready.

 Medication can help get you to a place that you can then develop strategies to get on top of depression, through the described psychological treatments.
-Trying to engage in these therapies with severe depression is likely to be too difficult, as severe depression can be so debilitating.
+Trying to engage in these therapies with severe depression is likely to be too difficult.
+This is because severe depression can be so debilitating.
 Thus, medication is recommended as the first step, followed by psychological treatments, to the road to recovery.

 Electroconvulsive therapy (ECT)

 This type of treatment is only used in pregnancy for the treatment of severe depression when other treatments are not having any effect and the risk of not treating symptoms (such as suicidal thoughts) outweighs the risk of the treatment itself.